The College at a Glance

 How We Are Governed

-The College offers its members and the public a wide range of resources on teaching and education on its website, through the Margaret Wilson Library and in our quarterly magazine, Professionally Speaking.
-Government agencies, consulates, international organizations and advocacy groups, as well as other Canadian provinces, increasingly draw on College expertise on teacher certification, international credentials and assessment, and the status of universities and teacher training around the world.
+The College offers its members and the public a wide range of resources about teaching and education on its website, through the Margaret Wilson Library and in our quarterly magazine, Professionally Speaking/Pour parler profession.
+Government agencies, consulates, international organizations and advocacy groups, as well as other Canadian provinces, increasingly draw on College expertise on teacher certification, international credentials and assessment and the status of teacher education.

 Our Education Partners